How She Connects with Her Kids

 The Searle family is as adventurous with work as they are with play.
 A few years ago, they decided to work together to finish their basement.
 It took them a year to complete, but they did all the major work themselves.
 One son loved the experience so much he is now studying construction management in college.

-Reba was looking for a good way for her husband and one of her sons to improve their relationship, so she encouraged them to get scuba certified together.
+Reba was looking for a good way for her husband and one of her sons to connect, so she encouraged them to get scuba certified together.
 They had such a great time diving and studying together and once they finished, they were able to go on a couple of diving trips together.
 As a bonus, now they always have a default conversation topic.

 It's no big surprise that the Searle family goes big with one-on-one time as well.
 When each of her kids turned 10, Nichole and her husband took them on a U.S. history trip to teach them about the country and give them some individual attention.
 Then, when their kids graduate from high school they get another trip with mom and dad, for a more adventurous trip, such as scuba diving in the Florida Keys.

-Cassie keeps a journal with her son.
-She starts her entry by pointing out something positive she noticed him doing, and ends with a question.
+My sister Cassie keeps a journal with her son.
+She starts each entry by pointing out something positive she noticed him doing, and ends with a question.
+Then she leaves it on his bed to indicate that it’s his turn.
 It's a great way to get him writing, and a fun way to be able to tell him she’s thankful for him or proud of him.
-Sometimes, it's a good way to apologize.
+Sometimes, it's also a good way to apologize.
 He likes that it's just between them.

 Julianna hired a piano tutor—a 13-year-old pianist who lives nearby—to help her daughter practice once a week (in addition to her regular piano lessons).
 Anyone who has had to fight a child to get them to practice knows why this tip fits in the category of building relationships!